Ken Kristensen

-Ken Kristensen is a screenwriter, TV writer, and comic book author.
-Kristensen has served as writer-producer on multiple series including Shantaram (Apple TV+/Paramount), The Continental (Starz/Lionsgate TV), Echo (Disney+/Marvel), The Punisher (Netflix/Marvel) and Happy!
+Ken Kristensen is an American screenwriter, television writer, and comic book author.
+Kristensen has served as writer-producer on multiple series including Shantaram (Apple TV+/Paramount), The Continental: From the World of John Wick (Peacock/Lionsgate TV), Echo (Disney+/Marvel), Spidey and his Amazing Friends (Disney Junior/Marvel), The Punisher (Netflix/Marvel) and Happy!
 (SyFy), and authored comic book series published by Image Comics, IDW Publishing, and Dark Horse Comics.
 His television pilots have been developed at UCP, HBO, FX, A&E, Paramount Network, and Pivot TV.
 Kristensen is also a member of the Writers Guild of America West, Producers Guild of America, The Animation Guild, and the Academy of Television Arts & Sciences.

 Career

 Ken Kristensen received an MFA from Columbia University Film School.
 While still in film school he was selected to both the Sundance and IFP labs, and worked as an associate producer under Gary Winick (Charlotte's Web) and Mark Waters (Mean Girls).